 The 2045 Long Range Transportation Plan for Pinellas County

 Advantage Pinellas is a strategic plan to improve mobility and economic opportunity countywide.
 As a metropolitan planning organization, Forward Pinellas determines what transportation projects should receive state and federal funding in Pinellas County with its long range plan.
 The plan identifies the major transportation needs for our communities and enables them to receive critical funding in the future – without inclusion in the plan, a transportation project cannot be eligible for this funding resource and may not be built.
-Forward Pinellas creates a new Long Range Transportation plan every five years, and is in the process of developing that plan – the Advantage Pinellas plan – now.
+Forward Pinellas creates a new Long Range Transportation Plan every five years.
+The newest Long Range Transportation Plan is the Advantage Pinellas plan.

 Advantage Pinellas also includes the Pinellas Suncoast Transit Authority (PSTA) Community Bus Plan, pairing transportation and transit planning to ensure we have a clear, comprehensive and integrated vision for the ways people can travel.

 Other LRTP documents are available in the document portal.
 A full list of amendments and modifications to the LRTP is also available.

 Because Pinellas County residents are the ones who will be using the transportation options we plan for, we asked you to help us decide which projects are priorities over the next 25 years.
 The Advantage Pinellas MetroQuest survey was open for the month of July; we presented a summary of the results to our board in September.